katondr/dsp-encoder-py/README.md

 # Digital signal processing

-Prepared for Advanced Signal Processing course at Shizuoka University
+This document is part of Advanced Signal Processing course taught by Prof. Damon Chandeler at Shizuoka University in 2019/2020 Fall Semester.

+There will be 2 parts,
+First will discuss DTMF encoder
+Second part will demonstrate Huffman coding

+## First part
+###

+## Second part

-Getting started.. (soon)
+Gettingw started.. (soon)